paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 ``address`` - The address of this module.
 Should be connected to any routing protocols that are running.

-``distributor`` - The MessageDistributor network protocol running on the RoFI Network Manager.
+``distributor`` - The MessageDistributor network protocol running on the RoFI Network Manager, this is used by internal functionality to send out and receive multicast messages.

 ``pcb`` - A network pcb, used by the underlying network layers.

+``blockingMessageTimeoutMs`` - Setting for the timeout of blocking messages within the task manager.

 #### Methods